All About Respiratory Therapy Technicians

 - Work with patients in areas such as the emergency rooms, neonatal or pediatric intensive care, or surgical intensive care, treating conditions such as emphysema, chronic bronchitis, asthma, cystic fibrosis, or pneumonia.

 - Explain treatment procedures to patients.

-Below is a list of the skills most Respiratory Therapy Technicians say are important on the job.
+These are the skills Respiratory Therapy Technicians say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.